The Curriculum at MCS

 KEY STAGE 3 - Years 7, 8 and 9

 In Year 7, students follow a curriculum that focuses on two main priorities.
 First, it introduces students to the rich variety of subjects on offer at secondary school, some of which they will have never encountered before.
-Second, it focuses on developing literacy, numeracy and digital competencies, led by their Form Tutor as well as through their subjects.
+Second, it seeks to support the development of a number of cross-curricular elements, in particular those of literacy, numeracy and digital competencies.

 In Years 8 and 9, students continue to develop their literacy, numeracy and digital competencies as well as continuing their subject studies.
 The broad and balanced curriculum provides an excellent foundation for further work.

 Year 9 students progress onto a number of Key Stage 4 core programmes of study and GCSE specification when ready.
 GCSE and BTEC decisions are made in Year 9 through a comprehensive Key Stage 4 Pathways decision-making programme.